The Hartford Insurance Group, Inc. research snapshot

 Valuation and margin of safety

-HIG trades at a modest earnings multiple but a higher book multiple than weaker insurers.
-Margin of safety depends on normalized catastrophe losses, reserve quality, sustained ROE above the cost of equity, and disciplined buybacks.
+HIG trades at a modest earnings multiple and near 2.0x book value.
+Margin of safety depends on normalized catastrophe losses, reserve quality, sustained ROE above the cost of equity, and disciplined buybacks under the new authorization.

 Source-backed data